Hidden Island

 2020

-Tide is a unique temporal environmental phenomenon caused by combined effects of gravitational forces exerted by the Moon and the Sun, and the rotation of the Earth.
-In River Thames, the time range of tidal changes was approximately 4h 17mins during my observation in March, 2020, which is less than the minimum time scale that orbiting satellites can accurately document the ebb and flow, and the shifting bank line of the riverside.
+Tides are temporal and environmental phenomena caused by the combined effects of gravitational forces exerted by the Moon and the Sun, as well as the rotation of the Earth.
+During my observation in March 2020 along the River Thames, the time span of tidal changes was approximately 4 hours and 17 minutes.
+This duration is shorter than the minimum time scale within which orbiting satellites can accurately document the ever changing ebb and flow of the river, as well as the shifting bank line of the riverside.

-To refine a digital geographical representation, I used photogrammetry technology as a measuring device to document the tidal changes while walking on the tidal zone.
-Since the optical scanning performance of the measuring tool was disturbed by the flux reflection from the flowing river surfaces, the observational work had unexpectedly revealed a hidden island that is thus recognised and generated by the machine’s perspective from its failure/blind spot to the shifting boundary between the water and the land.
+In refining a digital geographical representation, I employed photogrammetry technology as a measuring device to document the tidal changes while walking on the tidal zone.
+However, the optical scanning performance of the measuring tool was disrupted by flux reflections from the flowing river surfaces.
+Consequently, the observational work unexpectedly revealed a hidden virtual island.
+This virtual geography was recognized and generated by the machine's perspective due to its glitch or blind spot in capturing the shifting boundary between the water and the land.

-The landscape has gradually decontextualized and morphologically transformed by the entanglement of both environmental and technological factors in the era of digitalisation.
+Our landscape may have been gradually decontextualized and morphologically transformed due to the entanglement of environmental and technological factors in the era of digitalization.

 Mark